armorasha/PHP-PDO-PHP_CS_Fixer-Doxygen/README.md

  Transactions will rollback even when sending queries to different DBs.

 #### Keywords and Notes
-- Transactions
 1. begin transaction
 2. execute several queries in several databases
 3. commit, if all queries successful.
 4. rollback all queries, if any query failed.